 - Special commodity groupings indexes (e.g. fabricated metal products and textile mill products).

-- Material inputs to construction industry indexes.
+- Net inputs to industry indexes.

 - The PPI sample includes over 25,000 establishments providing approximately 100,000 price quotations per month for products specified through a process called disaggregation.